A Burglar’s Guide to the City

 At the core of A Burglar’s Guide to the City is an unexpected and thrilling insight: how any building transforms when seen through the eyes of someone hoping to break into it.

 Encompassing nearly 2,000 years of heists and break-ins, the book draws on the expertise of reformed bank robbers, FBI Special Agents, private security consultants, the L.A.P.D.
 Air Support Division, and architects past and present.

 Whether picking locks or climbing the walls of high-rise apartments, finding gaps in a museum’s surveillance routine or discussing home invasions in ancient Rome, A Burglar’s Guide to the City ensures readers will never enter a bank again without imagining how to loot the vault or walk down the street without planning the perfect getaway.

-A Burglar’s Guide to the City is one of Amazon’s “Best Books of April 2016” and a New York Times Monthly Bestseller for crime.
+A Burglar’s Guide to the City was one of Amazon’s “Best Books of 2016,” as well as a “summer reading” pick (2016) for the Financial Times.
+It spent two consecutive months on the New York Times Monthly Bestseller list for crime.